kazihabiba201/flutterapptask/README.md

 - `Persistent Login State:` The app saves the login state using SharedPreferences, ensuring users stay logged in between app sessions.
 - `Localization:` Support for English and Spanish languages with persistent language preference.
 - `API Integration:` Fetching and displaying data from an API, with filtering options for the doctor’s availability.
-- `Local Database:` Storing contacts locally using SQLite and displaying them on a dedicated Contacts screen.
+- `Local Database:` Storing contacts locally using SQfLite and displaying them on a dedicated Contacts screen.

 ## Dependencies